 The process of mentoring involves a relationship between a mentor and candidate that promotes the development of skills, knowledge, responsibility, and ethical standards in the practice of neurofeedback.

 Mentoring involves the completion of 25 contact hours, 2 of those hours must be face-to-face.
 Each session is to be a minimum of 20 minutes.
 The contact hours are used to review:

 Locating a mentor who is a good match for your career goals is very important.
-You may use more than one mentor, keeping good records to ensure that you are logging the experience accurately in terms of contact hours used to review the personal training sessions, patient/client sessions, and case conferences.
-If you filed your certification application prior to the completion of the mentoring requirement, your mentor(s) may use this statement to document the work.
+You may use more than one mentor, keeping good records to ensure that you are logging the experience accurately in terms of contact hours used and what was reviewed in that time.
+Your mentor(s) may use this statement to document the work.

 Prior to starting the hands-on training or mentoring, BCIA: